radleigh123/radleigh123/README.md

   - 👯 I’m looking to collaborate on projects soon
   - 📫 How to reach me: keaneradleigh@gmail.com
   - 😄 Pronouns: He/Him
-  - ⚡ Fun fact: Otaku
+  - ⚡ Fun fact: I'm also a digital artist

 </br>